-2011-2012 Activities to Address Need: Fair Housing Counseling
+2013 Activities to Address Need: Fair Housing Counseling, \$25,000; and The People's Development Center, \$10,000

-Estimated Cost to Address: \$25,000.

 Handicapped Services

 Statement of Need: There is a great need to assist the handicapped population of Jefferson County with services that enable them to live independently and to move into the mainstream of society.
 The Vocational Resources Center is a service agency providing training and job referrals for handicapped persons.
 The County has funded this organization in the past.